-The family will be allowed to copyor scan any documents related to the hearing at a cost of .25 per page.
+The family will be allowed to copy any documents related to the hearing at a cost of .25 per page.
 The family must request discovery of Authority documents no later than 12:00 p.m. on the business day prior to the hearing.
-The Authority may also request that the family provide all evidence, including the names of all witnesses expected at the hearing by 12:00 p.m. on the business day prior to the hearing.